linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 Fannie Mae introduced the Benchmark Bills program in early November 1999 as an important component of its discount note program.
 Benchmark Bills, like discount notes, are unsecured general obligations issued in book-entry form as discount instruments and are payable at par on their maturity date.
 However, unlike discount notes, Benchmark Bills are issued at regularly scheduled weekly auctions where the size of the issuance is announced in advance.
 When the program was launched, Benchmark Bills were issued in two maturities—3-month and 6-month.
 In October 2000, Fannie Mae introduced a 1-year (360 days) that are auctioned every two weeks.

 Fannie Mae announces the size of each weekly auction on Tuesday sometime during mid-morning Eastern time.
 Exhibit 6.3 presents a Bloomberg news report from September 18, 2001 of a Fannie Mae auction announcement of 3- and 6-month Benchmark Bills.
 The auction itself is conducted on Wednesdays.
 Fannie Mae accepts bids from a subset of eight of the dealers from its Selling Group of Discount Note Dealers.
 These eight dealers (called ACCESS dealers) can submit bids on their own account or on behalf of their customers.
 The bids may be either competitive or non-competitive.
-The minimum bid size is  $50,000 with additional increments of$ 1,000.
+The minimum bid size is  \$50,000 with additional increments of\$ 1,000.
 Moreover, bidding dealers are subject to a 35\% takedown rule.
 A takedown rule limits the amount a single buyer can bid on or hold to 35\% of the total auction amount.

 Bids are submitted in the form of yields on a bank discount basis out to three decimal points and are accepted between 8:30 a.m. and 9:30 a.m Eastern time.
 The submitted bids are ranked from lowest to the highest.
 As noted previously, this is equivalent to arranging the bids from highest price to the lowest price.
 Starting from the lowest yield bid, all competitive bids are accepted until the amount to be distributed to the competitive bidders is completely allocated.
 The highest accepted bid is called the stop out discount rate and all accepted bids are filled at this price (i.e., a single price auction).
 Exhibit 6.4 presents a Bloomberg news report of the results of a September 19, 2001 auction of 3-month and 6-month Benchmark Bills.
 Non-competitive bids are also executed at the stop out discount rate and are allocated on the basis of when the bids were received (i.e., first-come, first-served).
 The minimum face value is 1,000.
 The day count convention—like virtually every security discussed in this chapter—is Actual/360.